-But just know that whatever you see in those puppies is just a snapshot in time (maybe Oliver was calm because he let out all his energy with the people that chose their puppy before us) and you don’t really know what that puppy will be like as an adult.
+But just know that whatever you see in those puppies is just a snapshot in time and you don’t really know what that puppy will be like as an adult.

 Now, once you have your puppy home, what should you expect?